Find out what support is available for local recruitment!

 3. Parents are potential new members too

+Would your unit benefit from an extra pair of hands?
+If so, have you offered parents the chance to get involved?
 Lots of parents will be hoping that their girls will be able to get a space in guiding after summer.
 If a lack of leaders is likely to be a barrier be upfront and invite them to come forward as a volunteer (whether they can give a little time or a lot).
-An end of term activity might make a good taster session.